SARA Rope Access Global was established to meet the growing need for high-rise building maintenance utilizing sophisticated rope access techniques.

 - Competent manpower with trained and certified rope access technicians.

-- Equipment that has been approved and certified by the appropriate standards institutions, including SANS standards, ISO 9001 and ISO 18001 in South Africa.
+- Equipment that has been approved and certified by the appropriate standards institutions.

 - Strict managerial procedures, which are put in place for all phases of each operation.

 The Institute for Work at Height (IWH) is the statutory body for Rope Access in South Africa.
 Rope Access is also governed by their respective national associations in other countries as well, which set the relevant standards and legislation within their own jurisdictions.